Seattle’s Neptune Theatre announces reopening concert series at full capacity

 For months now, live music has been happening around town in reduced-capacity settings.
 But as Washington inches closer toward a June 30 reopening date, Seattle venues are starting to announce their first full-capacity shows in more than a year.

 The Seattle Theatre Group has unveiled a comeback concert series set to take place at the Neptune Theatre in July.
-Running Saturdays from July 10-31, each lineup is a triple bill of Seattle favorites, starting with visionary producer Sango and local hip-hop heavyweights Dave B and Stas THEE Boss on July 10.
+Running Saturdays from July 10-31, each lineup is a triple bill of Seattle favorites (save for one out-of-town comic), starting with visionary producer Sango and local hip-hop heavyweights Dave B and Stas THEE Boss on July 10.
 News of the series makes the Neptune, which holds 1,000 people, the largest Seattle club to unveil plans for full-capacity concerts in July.

-Concert-goers will be required to wear face masks when not drinking or eating and must show proof of vaccination (and a matching ID) at the door.
-Attendees age 16 and up must have received their last vaccination dose at least two weeks before the show, with anyone younger required to show proof of a negative COVID-19 test within 72 hours before the show.
-Unvaccinated fans will be able to buy tickets for an “unvaccinated accommodation section” and must also provide proof of a negative test dated within 72 hours of the show time, according to a news release from Seattle Theatre Group, which runs the Neptune.
+Concertgoers will be required to wear face masks when not drinking or eating and must show proof of vaccination (and a matching ID) at the door.
+Attendees age 16 and up must have received their last vaccination dose at least two weeks before the show, with children ages 2-15 required to show proof of a negative coronavirus test within 72 hours before the show.
+Unvaccinated fans will be able to buy tickets for an “unvaccinated accommodation section” and must also provide proof of a negative test dated within 72 hours of the show time, according to a news release from Seattle Theatre Group, which runs the Neptune and the larger Moore and Paramount theaters.

 Tickets range from $15-$48.
 Check out the full lineup below: